logo of Prayatna

 -RECENT POSTS

-Prayatna Nepal is the self-help organization working for empowering the living condition women and girls with visually impairments.
+Prayatna Nepal is the self-help organization, which is working continuously to empower the living condition of women and girls with visual impairment.

 Image Gallery